CompSciLauren/volunteer-bucket-list/README.md

 A webapp that helps you find places to volunteer and track your favorite places.

+# Start Project

+To start, clone this repo.
+Then open the index.html file!

 # Credits

 Google Map API Documentation